osp/osp.tools.html2print/README.md

 - `/js/` → interface element actions & attitudes, as well as general variable settings, namely, the amount of pages for your document.
 - `/css/` → .less partials

+#### /examples/

+Concrete examples from which you can copy/paste specific features like:
+- 2columns.html: multi-column layout
+- pagination_region-breaks.html: Page-breaks examples + pagination starting at page 3
+- one-layout-per-page.html: when page number set to 0, then you can specify each page structure individually
+- master-pages.html: Applying different master pages
+- draggable and resizeable elements (to come)

 #### • /iceberg/
 	Snapshots of the project, for OSP website previews!

 How to?
 ---